Edictum

 Check Attempt Limits

-max_attempts (counts denials too)
+max_attempts (counts blocked calls too)

 Run Before-Hooks

-first denial short-circuits
+first block short-circuits

 Evaluate Preconditions